 Is a Product Liability Case the Same as a Class Action Lawsuit?

 A class action lawsuit allows multiple victims to file a lawsuit together.
+In product liability cases, class action lawsuits are often used when plaintiffs claimed or plaintiffs alleged similar injuries or damages resulting from the same defective product.
 While many product liability cases are class actions, this arrangement can be used for other cases as well.

 Contact The Moore Law Firm to Discuss Your Product Liability Claim